 Bewitched Bubble Bar £5.50

-Back again for its’ third year is Bewitched Bubble Bar – everyone’s favourite Halloween cat.
-Despite the fact I absolutely adore this product I am not loving the price increase.
-Last year it was priced up by 70p and this year it has gone up by 55p – that’s over a quid since its first release; something which I think is unjustifiable.
-Negativity aside it’s still a great product and perfect for creating spooky baths.
-Shaped like an inquisitive black cat – every witches best friend and containing olibanum oil, bergamot oil and perfume, this bubble bar is fruity, sweet and smells strongly of blackberries.
+Back again for its’ third year is Bewitched Bubble Bar – everyone’s favourite Halloween kitty.
+As always it’s a great product and perfect for creating spooky baths.
+Shaped like an inquisitive black cat – every witches best friend – and containing olibanum oil, bergamot oil and perfume, this bubble bar is fruity, sweet and smells strongly of blackberries.
 It also creates mounds of soft bubbles and jet black water which is basically what you want from a goth-themed bath, isn’t it?